-Karen Bradley sacked as Northern Secretary by Boris Johnson
+Karen Bradley has been sacked as the Northern Secretary by British prime minister Boris Johnson.

 Ms Bradley, the 49-year-old MP for Staffordshire Moorlands, was dismissed during a week in which talks were continuing at Stormont aimed at restoring the Northern Executive and Assembly.